jipingw/NuPoP_Fortran/readme.txt

 1. About NuPoP_Fortran

 NuPoP_Fortran is the Fortran codes to predict the nucleosome positioning based on DNA sequences.
-It is the core code from the NuPoP R package available from http://bioconductor.org/packages/release/bioc/html/NuPoP.html.
+It is the core code from the NuPoP R package available from http://bioconductor.org.
 This package provides a simple command line interface for nucleosome positioning prediction.
-More detailed information can be found in the NuPoP R package documentation enclosed (NuPoP.html).
+More detailed information can be found in the NuPoP R package documentation enclosed.

 2. Authors and maintainer